Ridiktus/DVA269-Lab-Group-1/README.md

-# DVA269-Lab-Group-1 Python Health App
+# DVA269-Lab-Group-1 Python Diet App

 Uploaded here is the main python file of the lab